Achieve Natural-Looking Results for Facial Reconstruction Surgery in Los Angeles

 How is Mohs Reconstructive Surgery Done?

 Mohs reconstructive surgery is a pretty straightforward process, which involves closing the wound.
 Depending on the type of surgery you received initially, the reconstructive process may be very simple, or a little more on the complex side.
 Either way, there are a number of ways in which your plastic surgeon can close your wound.
-At Westside Face, our goal is to ensure that the wound is closed in a way that is positioned to follow the natural creases and curves of your face to make it look as natural as possible with minimal scarring.
+Our goal is to ensure that the surgical site is closed in a way that is positioned to follow the natural creases and curves of your face to make it look as natural as possible with minimal scarring.

 After Mohs Reconstructive Surgery